TapwaveZodiac/novelaiUKB/docs/Glossary.md

 by spreading it over less possible tokens.

 *Image Generation* The sampler is an "interpreter" of sorts, which handles how the prompt is processed.
-The default, k_euler_ancestral, offers greater quality at lower steps, and more per-step variability, ensuing a lot of potential without using a lot of steps per image.
+Ancestral samplers, as well as DPM 2++ SDE, seek to offer greater quality and variety at lower steps, ensuing a lot of potential without using a lot of steps per image.

 ## Scale